Yale-BIM/f21-assignments/assignment-2/README.md

 - **Report:** You are expected to submit a pdf to Canvas with answers to the questions/tasks at the end of each part of the assignment.
 This report should also have any information needed to understand and/or run your code, as well as the specific commit SHA of the version of the code that you would like to be evaluated on.
-The report is a PDF form which is available [here](https://drive.google.com/file/d/1q8nBtjtUPkEglAuNDQ9SNCGl38t_Ty5d/view?usp=sharing).
+The report is a fillable PDF which is available [here](https://drive.google.com/file/d/1q8nBtjtUPkEglAuNDQ9SNCGl38t_Ty5d/view?usp=sharing).
+Use the latest version of [Adobe Acrobat Reader](https://get.adobe.com/reader/) to fill this PDF.
+You are expected to fill out answers in the form of text or images as indicated by the fields in the PDF in the space provided for each answer.

 - **Code:** You are also expected to push code for this assignment to your